-The structure adopted by the parish council to develop the NDP comprised a Steering Committee of members of the parish council and a Neighbourhood Plan Core Committee of three members of the parish council and three members of the wider community.
+The structure adopted by the parish council to develop the WNDP comprised a Steering Committee of members of the parish council and a Neighbourhood Plan Core Committee of three members of the parish council and three members of the wider community.
 This structure continued to April 2015 when it came to an end.
-Parish Council elections were held in May 2015 and the newly elected council decided to change the structure for the NDP in order to involve more members of the community in the process.
-The parish council as the qualifying body retained responsibility for oversight and governance and a Steering Committee of members of the parish council was established with its own terms of reference.
-Local residents were invited to join a working group to develop the NDP.
+Parish Council elections were held in May 2015 and the newly elected council decided to change the structure for the WNDP in order to involve more members of the community in the process.
+The Parish Council as the qualifying body retained responsibility for oversight and governance and a Steering Committee of members of the parish council was established with its own terms of reference.
+Local residents were invited to join a working group to develop the WNDP.
 This group was called the Watlington Neighbourhood Development Plan Forum (not to be confused with Neighbourhood Planning fora set up in parishes without a parish council).
 Membership of the Forum was self-selecting and was open to anyone who lives or works in Watlington or who regularly visits the town.
-A Coordination Group was formed from within the Forum to manage the progress of the NDP and this group also has terms of reference.
+A Coordination Group was formed from within the Forum to manage the progress of the WNDP and this group also has terms of reference.
+The terms of reference are on the WNDP website.